Alpha Keita KabinetCountry:

 University of Conakry and University of Montpellier

-Alpha was born in Conakry, Guinea.
-He grew up in an environment where medical sciences are omnipresent.
-With great curiosity and very early in life, he began to ask himself questions about the origins of human diseases.
-In high school, he focused on the Experimental Sciences until he obtained his baccalaureate at the “Lycée du Groupe Scolaire Victor HUGO” in Conakry, Guinea.
+Born in Conakry, Guinea, Alpha grew up in an environment where medical sciences were omnipresent.
+Imbued with great curiosity very early in life, he began to ask himself questions about the origins of human disease.
+In high school, he focused on experimental sciences until he obtained his baccalaureate at the “Lycée du Groupe Scolaire Victor HUGO” in Conakry, Guinea.

-With his baccalaureate in the sciences, he then joined Gamal Abdel Nasser University in Conakry (UGANC) where he spent one year at the Faculty of Sciences in “Biomedical Sciences” and then began medical studies at the Faculty of Medicine, Pharmacy and Odontostomatology.
-In parallel with his medical studies he completed a Master’s degree in Statistics applied to biomedical sciences at the UGANC in parallel with his medical studies.
+With his baccalaureate in the sciences, he joined Gamal Abdel Nasser University in Conakry (UGANC) where he spent one year at the Faculty of Sciences in “Biomedical Sciences” and then began medical studies at the Faculty of Medicine, Pharmacy and Odontostomatology.
+In parallel with his medical studies, he completed a Master’s degree in Statistics applied to biomedical sciences at the UGANC.

-During his postdoctoral position at the IRD (Institut de Recherche pour le Développement) in Dakar (Senegal) within the UMR 198-URMITE, Alpha was involved in malaria research and the study of the causes of non-malarial fever.
-As a first step, he led the introduction of real-time PCR species diagnosis of malaria at the Dielmo research station (280 km from Dakar, Senegal).
-This diagnostic procedure has strengthened microscopy and rapid diagnostic tests (RDTs).
-Cases of malaria with very low parasitemia were more easily diagnosed.
+During his postdoctoral position at the IRD (or Institut de Recherche pour le Développement) in Dakar (Senegal) within the UMR 198-URMITE, Alpha was involved in malaria research and the study of the causes of non-malarial fever.
+Firstly, he led the introduction of real-time PCR species diagnosis of malaria at the Dielmo research station (280 km from Dakar, Senegal).
+The diagnostic procedure has strengthened microscopy and rapid diagnostic tests (RDTs), as cases of malaria with very low parasitemia were more easily diagnosed.
 In addition, he led the implementation in Guinea (specifically in the Kindia and the Maferinyah) of the study on the causes of non-malarial fever.
-Several missions were necessary to successfully implement this study, which was partly supported by “Fondation Mérieux”.
+Several missions were necessary to successfully implement the study, which was partly supported by “Fondation Mérieux”.

-With the Ebola outbreak in Guinea (2013-2016), Alpha is redirecting his research interests towards the Ebola virus.
+With the Ebola outbreak in Guinea (2013-2016), Alpha began redirecting his research interests towards the Ebola virus.
 He was involved after ad hoc training on laboratory working conditions for the diagnosis of Ebola virus disease at the Ebola Treatment Centre (ETC) in Macenta in the Guinea Forest region.
-He has joined the “EPRUS” (Établissement de préparation aux urgences sanitaire) as a microbiologist.
+He joined the “EPRUS” (Établissement de préparation aux urgences sanitaire) as a microbiologist.
 He was in charge of the laboratory set up in the Ebola Treatment Centre (ETC) by the Pasteur Institute in the city of Macenta (704 km from Conakry).
-The laboratory was the only diagnostic centre in the region.
+The laboratory was the only diagnostic Centre in the region.
 It covered 10 provinces, including Macenta, Guékedougou, Kissidougou, Nzérékoré, Lola, Yomou, Faranah, Siguiri, Kankan, Kérouané.
-This experience has allowed him to be at the forefront of the fight against Ebola virus disease.
+This experience has allowed him to be at the forefront of the fight against the Ebola virus disease in the Guinea.

-To carry out its work in the Guinea successfully, Alpha set up a Molecular Virology Laboratory at the National Institute of Public Health in the country.
-With his colleagues,they created the Centre for Research and Training on Infections in Guinea where he currently manages the laboratories.
+To carry out his work in the Guinea successfully, Alpha set up a Molecular Virology Laboratory at the National Institute of Public Health in the country.
+With his colleagues, they created the Centre for Research and Training on Infections disease in the Guinea where he currently manages the laboratories.

 Alpha is a recipient of several awards, including the Bronze Medal of the Mediterranean Infection Foundation obtained in 2012 in Marseille.
-Since November 2017, he is NEF Ambassador for Guinea.
+He served as a NEF Ambassador for Guinea.